Severe testing of Benford's law: Introduction

 where $k$ is the number of digits ($k=9$ for the first digit case; $k=90$ for the first-two digits case), $p_i$ are the proportions of the first significant digits in the sample, and $b_i$ are Benford's probabilities from (\ref{eq:Benford}).
-This quantity (allegedly) should not depend on the sample size $n$, and should not incur in the ``excess power problem''.
+This quantity (allegedly, see section \ref{sec:severity_benford}) should not depend on the sample size $n$, and should not incur in the ``excess power'' problem.
 In fact, referring to the $MAD$, \citet[p.~158]{nigrini2012} explicitly argues that \begin{quote} ``What is needed is a test that ignores the number of records.
-The mean absolute deviation ($MAD$) test is such a test [...]''. \end{quote} Furthermore, on the basis of personal experience and experimentation on many different data sets, \cite{drake2000computer} and \citet[table~7.1]{nigrini2012} propose some fixed thresholds of the $MAD$ to classify data into four classes of conformity with Benford's law corresponding to close conformity, acceptable conformity, marginally acceptable conformity, and nonconformity.
-These thresholds have been largely accepted in the applied literature and Nigirni's $MAD$ since then has become a workhorse of Benford's analysis.
-However, in section \ref{sec:severity_benford} we show that in fact the $MAD$ is not independent of the number of observations $n$.
+The mean absolute deviation ($MAD$) test is such a test [...]''. \end{quote} Furthermore, on the basis of personal experience and experimentation on many different data sets, \cite{drake2000computer} and \citet[table~7.1]{nigrini2012} propose some fixed thresholds of the $MAD$ to classify data into four classes of conformity with Benford's law corresponding to ``close conformity'', ``acceptable conformity'', ``marginally acceptable conformity'', and ``nonconformity''.
+These thresholds have been largely accepted in the applied literature and Nigrini's $MAD$ since then has become a workhorse of Benford's analysis.
+In our view, basing sensitive decisions that may critically affect different aspects of society on criteria that lack solid statistical foundations is not a satisfactory answer to the large~$n$ (or ``excess power'') problem raised in the literature.
+In this sense we are very sympathetic with the views expressed, e.g., in \cite{Hand_2021}.